 Averted in Exile, however, in which not only does the player reconcile with Saavedro and allow him a happy ending, but in a bad ending where you drive Saavedro to suicide Atrus chews you out about it.
-Of course, Saavedro's most serious crimes were arson (no one was hurt,) theft, and plotting bad things — and he did so for understandable reasons — so killing him would have seemed like Disproportionate Retribution.
+Of course, Saavedro's most serious crimes were arson (no one was hurt, though at least one linking book was destroyed) theft, and plotting bad things — and he did so for understandable reasons — so killing him would have seemed like Disproportionate Retribution.

 The transformation of 'Trap Books' into 'Prison Ages'.